eranamar-zz/eranamar.github.io/_posts/2017-03-30-Derandomization-for-Pairwise-Independent-Seed.markdown

 </span> is independent of <span class="MathJax_Preview"><script type="math/tex">
 X_{2}
 </script>
-</span>, and that complete the proof.
+</span>, and that completes the proof.
 </div>
 <div class="Unindented">